-10 Table 1: Tabulation for Classification Accuracy
+Table 2: Tabulation for Classification Accuracy

 Number of Pressure data Classification Accuracy (%)

 (Number) 1D-CNN-SVM model Multi-Stage Graph Partitioning Approach EBBC-GWO Method

 50 60 78 90

 100 58 80 96

 150 67 82 90

 200 68 82 93

-250 80 90 98

-300 80 92 96

-350 80 85 94

-400 85 91 98

-450 83 89 96

-500 88 93 98

-Table 1 describes classification accuracy of three different methods implemented in Matlab simulation by taking diverse number of pressure data ranging from 50-500.
+Table 2 describes classification accuracy of three different methods implemented in Matlab simulation by taking diverse number of pressure data ranging from 50-500.
+The values in the table 1 are obtained from the results of simulation using EPANET software.
 The simulation result of classification accuracy using EBBC-GWO Method is compared with existing 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018).
 The pressure data is taken from DMA in Barcelona water distribution network.
-In order to analyze the classification performance, the pressure data is gradually increased.
-DMA is 17.4 km of pipelines where the diameter of the pipeline is varied from 70 to 400 mm.
-While considering number of pressure data is 500, the classification accuracy is improved up to 88%, 93% and 98% using 1D-CNN-SVM model, Multi-Stage Graph Partitioning Approach and EBBC-GWO Method respectively.
+In order to analyze the classification accuracy is improved up to 88%, 93% and 98% using 1D-CNN-SVM model, Multi-Stage Graph Partitioning Approach and EBBC-GWO Method respectively.
 From the table, it clear that the classification accuracy using EBBC-GWO Method is higher than other existing techniques (Kang et al. 2018), (Rajeswaran et al. 2018).

 Classification process is performed to identify the data as normal data or abnormal data to further processing.
 For performing the classification, enhanced brownboost classifier is used in our work.
 In this classifier, k-nearest neighbor classifier is taken as base classifier.
 The enhanced brownboost classifier combines the output of all classifier to produce strong classifier with higher classification accuracy.
 In our work, the number of pressure data is taken as training samples.
 After that, k-nearest neighbor classifier classifies the pressure data as normal data or abnormal data through finding the similarity between the pressure data and threshold pressure data.
-After obtaining the results from all weak classifier, enhanced brownboost classifier boosts the results through combining all kNN classifiers to produce the strong classifier output.
-By this way, the classification of pressure data is carried out with higher accuracy.
+After obtaining the results from all weak classifier, enhanced brownboost classifier boosts the results through combining all kNN classifiers to produce the strong classifier

 Let us consider the number of instances as 10.
 Every instance the number of pressure data gets varied.
-When number of pressure data is taken as 300 for simulation work, EBBC-GWO Method gets 96% of classification accuracy while 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran, Narasimhan and Narasimhan, 2018) gets 80% and 92% of classification accuracy respectively.
+When 20 number of pressure data is taken as 300 for simulation work, EBBC-GWO Method gets 96% of classification accuracy while 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran, Narasimhan and Narasimhan, 2018) gets 80% and 92% of classification accuracy respectively.
 The classification accuracy of EBBC-GWO Method is increased by 29% and 10% compared to existing 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018) respectively.